Adding Single Sign-On (SSO) to Your Criteria Account

 1. Configure your IdP

-You or your IdP Admin will configure your IdP as per the instructions listed below.
-We offer set up guides for the following IdPs:
+Click on the relevant set-up guide for your Single Sign-On (SSO) provider below.
+You or your IdP Admin will need to configure your IdP as per the instructions listed in this guide.

 2. Send the Metadata file to Criteria

-Once you or your IdP admin has configured your IdP, you will need to email your Metadata file to our Support Team.
+Once you have configured your IdP, you will need to email your Metadata file to our Customer Support Team to begin the process of enabling the SSO integration for your account.

 3. Criteria soft-enables the integration